 How to build stronger leadership skills

-To help physicians become better prepared for leadership roles so they can effectively support their colleagues and maintain a healthy work environment, CMA Joule offers a variety of courses on non-clinical skills through its Physician Leadership Institute.
+To help physicians become better prepared for leadership roles so they can effectively support their colleagues and maintain a healthy work environment, the Physician Leadership Institute offers a variety of courses on non-clinical skills.

 A white paper by the Canadian Society of Physician Leaders provides further guidance on how physicians can individually and collectively help transform health care at the system level.
 It suggests the following: